Challenge your friends to solve these fiendish online escape rooms

 It has 15 different rooms to choose from, with themes including sword in the stone, Shakespeare’s script, pirate’s blunder and prison break and prices start from £15 per person.

-For any Peaky Blinders fans, get in quick and book a slot in The Raid (from £25 per person).
+For any Peaky Blinders fans, get in quick and book a slot in The Raid (from £25 per person, Escapelive.co.uk).
 This is a child-friendly version (for aged 10-plus) where your goal is to find incriminating evidence against the Shelby family before Major Campbell and his men raid the bookies, all while Tommy, Arthur, Polly and John are attending business matters in London.

-Reading-based escape room Deadlocked launched The Insiders (£9.99) during the pandemic, as part of its “escape at home” experience.
+Reading-based escape room, Deadlocked, launched “the insiders” (£12, Deadlockedrooms.com) during the pandemic, as part of its “escape at home” experience.

 The three “episodes” take you into the Wexell Corporation, and your aim is to find the mole at the company who has been working against them using sensitive information.
 You can play alone or in a team and it recommends allowing a break of three days in between each episode.
 Perfect for scheduling your next few online meet ups with friends.

 Visit Deadlocked Escape Rooms now